X2 Environmental Data Logger

 The X2 is sealed in an aluminum housing with a polycarbonate top plate.
 Magnetically activated keys allow for input without jeopardizing the units waterproof seal.
 The unit is designed to work in extreme conditions, including underwater.

 All connections are made with a simple waterproof thread-in connector.
 This removes the complications and errors associated with connecting individual wires.

 When connected via wireless telemetry, the WQData LIVE web datacenter offers a 2-way communication interface to the remote X2 data logger.

-Remote communication options include Wi-Fi, 4G LTE cellular, CAT-M1/NB2 cellular, Iridium satellite, 900 MHz radio, and 2.4 GHz radio.
+Remote communication options include 4G LTE cellular, CAT-M1/NB2 cellular, and Iridium satellite.

 SensorBUS technology incorporates industry standard SDI-12, RS-485 and RS-232 interfaces in a single watertight cable.
 Smart sensors are available for most environmental measurements.